 While many consider this as a drawback as MacBook Pro comes installed with USB-C type ports.
 However, for now, the majority of devices are compatible with the regular USB port.
 So, if you own a Pro, you may have to buy an additional adapter to use your existing USB devices.

 The good old keyboard, no butterflies

-MacBook and Pro both have butterfly keyboard.
+MacBook and Pro both have a butterfly keyboard.
 These keyboards are meant to reduce the response time.
-However, that is totally fine by me.
+However, that is totally fine with me.
 The MacBook Air keyboard is equally responsive.
 I am not a big fan of the butterfly style keyboards.